INSCCOIN/PicoBasic/Worklist.md

   - 2nd in series from Onoso Astrox
   - Onoso Astrox was orignally created for the Astrox OS but since the project was made closed source its no longer associated with the OS.
   - Currently writing for the Pico 2, will make a relase for the Pico 1 when complete.
 Pico 1's limitations are ram related.
-  - Estimated release is end July 25
+  - Estimated release is end of summer 25